-While maintaining an active professional and family life, Kate has also remained a committed community volunteer.
-Over the years, this has included devoting her time to enhancing education opportunities for at-risk and special needs youth through the Oklahoma Children’s Court Improvement Program, coaching the Frederick Douglass Moot Court teams at the Oklahoma City University School of Law, mentoring law students participating in the Oklahoma Supreme Court’s internship programs, and serving the boards of the Law and Public Safety Career Academy of Douglass High School, the YWCA, and Youth Opportunity Task Force.
-In 2017, she was nominated for the YWCA’s Social Justice Activator Award and subsequently recognized as an “Oklahoma Shero” by the State of Oklahoma.Download Bio (PDF)
+Kate has remained a committed community volunteer while maintaining an active professional and family life.
+Over the years, she has devoted her time to enhancing education opportunities for at-risk and special needs youth through the Oklahoma Children’s Court Improvement Program, coaching the Frederick Douglass Moot Court teams at the Oklahoma City University School of Law, mentoring law students participating in the Oklahoma Supreme Court’s internship programs, and serving the boards of the Law and Public Safety Career Academy of Douglass High School, the YWCA, and Youth Opportunity Task Force.
+In 2017, Kate was nominated for the YWCA’s Social Justice Activator Award and subsequently recognized as an “Oklahoma Shero” by the State of Oklahoma.Download Bio (PDF)

 Professional Organizations and Memberships